fayezkaabi26/pca-explorer/docs/index.md

 ## **About**
 <p>These tools aim to provide a reproducible and consistent data visualisation platform where experimental and computational researchers can use big data and statistical analysis to explore their data or the adsorption related data we provide to find the best materials for specific applications. <br> <br>
 Principal Component Analysis (PCA) is a dimension reduction technique that can be used to reduce a large set of observable variables to a smaller set of latent variables that still contain most of the information in the large set (feature extraction).
 This is done by transforming a number of (possibly) correlated variables into a number of orthogonal (uncorrelated) variables called principal components to find the directions of maximal variance.
 PCA can be used to ease data visualisation by having fewer dimensions to plot or be used as a pre processing step before using another ML algorithm for regression and classification tasks.
 PCA can be used to improve an ML algorithm performance, reduce overfitting and reduce noise. <br> <br>
 The Principal Component Analysis Visualisation Tools runs PCA for the user and populates a Scree plot and feature correlation heatmaps to allow the user to determine if PCA is the right dimensionality reduction technqiue for the user.
-Subsequently, the user can drop variables they would not like as features, remove outliers and produce biplots, cos2 plots and contribution plots for the user to analyse principal components computed from the analysis.
+Here after, the user can drop variables they would not like as features and produce biplots, cos2 plots and contribution plots for the user to analyse principal components computed from the analysis.
 All the information from the PCA is retained and the user can download this data from the datatables provided.</p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/explorer-screenshot.png">
 </p>